igor-lirussi/VR-Boat/README.md

 - Oculus Quest 2

 ## Run
-Download the .apk in [releases](https://github.com/igor-lirussi/VR-Boat/releases) and install it in the VR Headset
+Download the .apk in [releases](https://github.com/igor-lirussi/VR-Boat/releases) and install it in the VR Headset.
+Or if you have installed SideQuest in your VR, [add it to your library](https://sidequestvr.com/app/16835).

 ## Install Project
 - clone the repository